 In other cases, insurance companies and employers misplace important documents, misinterpret policy provisions and fail to process waiver of premium applications properly.
 This may result in a wrongful denial of a life insurance claim after an insured’s death.

 A life insurance claim may be denied if the insurance company claims there was no coverage under a waiver of premium benefit at the time of the insured’s death.
-If this happens, the beneficiary may feel that the life insurance benefits may not be recovered.
+If this happens, you may feel that the life insurance benefits may not be recovered.

-A life insurance attorney may help recover denied life insurance benefits.
+A life insurance attorney can help recover denied life insurance benefits.
 Insurance companies and employers owe participants of group plans certain duties.
 They may be liable for denied life insurance claims if they breach their duties and wrongfully deny a valid claim.
-If you are not sure whether your life insurance claim has been properly denied by an insurance company, call our life insurance lawyer now for a free consultation.
+If you are not sure whether your life insurance claim has been properly denied by an insurance company, seek a legal consultation as soon as possible.